A woman sits at a table with a laptop and phone, and breakfast items and flowers on the table.

 3. You should always ensure that you have enough money to make a purchase and monitor your credit account to avoid declined transactions.

 A credit card decline code is a message that appears when a credit card transaction does not go through.
-The declined code helps the card issuer or the issuing bank to communicate the reason behind the decline to both the merchant and the cardholder.
+The declined code helps the card issuer or the issuing bank communicate the reason behind the decline to both the merchant and the cardholder.
 These codes provide valuable information about the nature of the decline and can help in resolving the issue.

-According to the Federal Trade Commission, decline codes can have different meanings, from an expired card or insufficient funds to suspected fraud or an invalid transaction.
-Each code signals a specific problem that blocked the transaction from going through.
-By understanding the decline code, you can take the steps you need to fix the declined transaction (like contacting your credit card company, updating your payment information, or trying a different card).
+By understanding the decline code, you can take the steps you need to fix the declined transaction.
+Credit card processing fixes can involve contacting your credit card company, updating your payment information, or trying a different card.

 Did you know?